 Employer requested health examinations

 You may ask that your employee be examined by a health professional that you choose and pay for.
 The examination must only relate to the injuries, diseases or conditions for which the individual is claiming benefits.
-The selected health professional must provide a copy of the health examination to the WSIB.
-See more on health examinations.
+The selected health professional must provide a copy of the health examination to us.
+Read more about health examinations.

 Return to work